 Take a sample and press the [ENTER] key again to store the current measuring Value.
-To show the ongoing Calibration Process, A or B (depending on the channel) is displayed in the top left hand corner.
+To show the ongoing Calibration Process an H is displayed in the top left hand corner.

-After determining the pH Value of the Sample, press the [CAL] key again to proceed with the calibration.
+After determining the pH Value of the Sample, press the ightharpoonup key again to proceed with the calibration.

-Enter the pH value of the sample then press the [ENTER] key to start the calculation of the calibration results.
+Enter the pH value of the sample then press the [ENTER] key to start calibration.

 After the calibration the slope calibration factor S and the offset calibration factor Z are displayed.
 Select Yes to save the new calibration values and the successful Calibration is confirmed on the display.
-If an ISM sensor is connected, the calibration data will be stored in the sensor.
-The A resp.
-B in the top left hand corner disappears after 20 seconds.

-7.5.4 mV Calibration (not on ISM Version)
+7.5.4 mV calibration

-Enter mV Calibration mode as described in section 7.1 "Enter Calibration Mode".
+μS/cmn °C Enter mV Calibration mode as described in section 7.1.